 We do learn several things in his comments that deserve further exploration.
 One is that the alto horn was also known as a peck horn, even among advocates, and more importantly that it had more widespread use before the 1960s.

 As already noted, the alto/tenor horn is to this day a standard instrument in a British brass band.
-For more on the tenor horn I highly recommend Al’s Tenor Horn Page, from which the image in this article was linked.
+For more on the tenor horn I highly recommend Al’s Tenor Horn Page.